-It increases body endurance so you train longer without feeling tired which translates into better gains from a single workout session.
-Creatine is also proven to increase your strength and to accelerate the growing of muscle fiber.
+It increases body endurance so you can train longer without feeling tired.
+This, in turn, translates into bigger gains from a single workout session.
+Creatine is also proven to increase your strength and to accelerate the growth of muscle fiber.

-A food rich in creatine is red meat, especially beef, and fish.
+A food rich in natural creatine is red meat, especially beef, and fish.
 To be able to get 5g of creatine from a food you would have to eat around one pound/0.5 kg of beef every day which may be problematic and quite expensive.

 And that's where the supplements come in handy.

 According to some studies, ethyl ester creatine has a better absorption rate than creatine monohydrate.

 I have tested both types, and also different brands, of creatine for a long period of time on myself and haven't noticed much difference in absorpsion rates.

 What I observed is that a pure monohydrate allowed me to train longer without feeling exhausted than ethyl ester.
 I would recommend creatine monohydrate over ethyl ester but some people that I've trained with swear by it.